Amy H. Criss, Ph.D.

-Kevin Antshel, Sara E. Burke, Jennifer Clarke, Catherine A. Cornwell, Daniel Corral, Amy H. Criss, Joseph W. Ditre, Tanya L. Eckert, Joshua C. Felver, Les A. Gellis, Bridget Hier, Brittany K. Jakubiak, Jessie Joyce, Michael L. Kalish, Afton Kapuscinski, David Kellen, Katie Kidwell, Lynn Lohnas, Laura E. Machia, Meredith Martin, Leonard S. Newman, Aesoon Park, Natalie Russo, Jillian R. Scheer, Lael J. Schooler, Bradley Seymour, Shannon M. Sweeney, Peter A. Vanable, Zahra Vahedi Sarah Woolf-King, and Jeffrey C. Zemla.
+Kevin Antshel, Sara E. Burke, Jennifer Clarke, Catherine A. Cornwell, Daniel Corral, Amy H. Criss, Joseph W. Ditre, Tanya L. Eckert, Les A. Gellis, Brett K. Jakubiak, Jessie Joyce, Michael L. Kalish, Afton Kapuscinski, David Kellen, Katie Kidwell, Lynn Lohnas, Laura E. Machia, Meredith Martin, Leonard S. Newman, Jeewon Oh, Aesoon Park, Natalie Russo, Jillian R. Scheer, Lael J. Schooler, Bradley Seymour, Linda Sun, Shannon M. Sweeney, Peter A. Vanable, Zahra Vahedi Sarah Woolf-King, and Jeffrey C. Zemla

 Psychology is the scientific study of behavior.
 Professional psychologists may be researchers investigating behavior and/or practitioners, applying their knowledge and skills to individual and social problems.